Quantcast

 Spiro even said he was willing to wave the defense’s right to discovery material that could be classified in order to secure an earlier trial date.
 But in the end those arguments did not appear to move Judge Ho.

 Federal prosecutors have until Dec.
-4 to turn over all of their discovery materials in the case.
-While going through the discovery that still needs to be turned over, Assistant U.S. Attorney Hagan Scotten revealed that prosecutors have still been unable to break into the mayor’s cell phone that they seized almost a year ago.
+4 to give all of their discovery material to Spiro.
+While going through the discovery that still needs to be turned over, Assistant U.S. Attorney Hagan Scotten revealed that prosecutors have still been unable to break into the one of the cell phones they seized from the mayor last November.

 He could not answer if they would be able to crack the device by the Dec.
 4 deadline.

-Scotten also revealed that the status of a possible superceding indictment of the mayor that he mentioned during an Oct.
-2 court conference “remains unchanged.”
+Scotten also revealed that the status of a possible superceding indictment of the mayor, which he mentioned during an Oct.
+2 court conference, “remains unchanged.”

 When it came to Adams’ motion to dismiss the bribery charge, his attorneys mostly rehashed their written argument that the indictment did not specify allegations that meet the federal standard for bribery.
 John Bash, one of Adams’ attorneys, charged that the allegations in the indictment are “insufficiently specific.”

 In response, Scotten argued the quid-pro-quo described in the indictment was “clear as day.”
-He said that while the actual quid-pro-quo took place before September of 2021 — while not giving a specific date — when the Turkish official asked Adams to intervene to hasten the opening of the consulate building.
+He said that the actual quid-pro-quo took place before September of 2021 — while not giving a specific date — when the Turkish official asked Adams to intervene with the FDNY in order to hasten the opening of the consulate building.

 But he also noted that the indictment should be taken as a whole and that when Adams began accepting travel benefits from Turkish nationals in 2016, he entered into a transactional relationship with them that would ultimately lead to the quid-pro-quo in 2021.

 Scotten also insisted that although Adams was Brooklyn borough president, his status as the Democratic nominee gave him power to pressure the FDNY.
-He added that while Adams did not have any jurisdiction over a building in Manhattan, his status as the Democratic mayoral nominee gave him enough power to pressure the Fire Department.
+The prosecutor added that while Adams did not have any jurisdiction over a building in Manhattan, his status as the Democratic mayoral nominee gave him enough power to push the Fire Department into action.

 Prior to the hearing, Judge Ho had already rejected a separate motion from Spiro to hold an evidentiary hearing and sanction federal prosecutors over allegations that they leaked information about the case to the press before formally indicting the mayor.
 Spiro claimed in a legal motion filed last month that the government leaked to the press, which allegedly shaped a public perception that the mayor was guilty prior to being charged.